 How Often to Clean Hair Tools

-A good rule of thumb is if you can see, feel (or smell) dirt on your hair tools, it’s probably time to clean them….and thoroughly.
+A good rule of thumb is if you can see, feel (or smell) dirt or oil on your hair tools, it’s probably time to clean them….and thoroughly.

 How do you pair your hair hygiene with cleaning your hair tools?